erts_alloc

 value chosen depend on allocator type and may be changed between

 ERTS versions.
-Currently the default equals de
+Currently the default equals de, but this

 may be changed in the future.
 Carriers will be abandoned when